Plan your novel in 30 days and write with confidence!

 - Carol Malone w/a Jill Tunney, author of Ladies Night, a Fight-Card Romance

-We're award-winning, best-selling novelists, who have worked with over 300 authors to help them get their books written and published.
-Happily married for over 17 years, we're passionate about writing, story telling, and guiding authors to achieve your dreams.
+Beth: I'm an award-winning, best-selling novelist in YA fantasy and paranormal romance, who has worked with hundreds of authors to help them get their books written, polished, and published to the delight of their readers.
+I'm passionate about writing, story telling, and guiding you to achieve your dreams.
+See you in the class!

 "Beth and Ezra are super accessible... and they have great ideas for guiding an author's success.
 It's been fun to virtually meet other creative writers as well.
 The support is fabulous ... a real community."